ADD CONDITION

 Additional Clinical Information

-Clinicians should counsel patients to use the medication only as directed.
-Patients are advised not to bandage the area tightly or use a heating pad in conjunction with the patch.
-It is important to avoid contact with eyes and mucous membranes, and the patch should not be applied to wounds or damaged skin.
-Patients should discontinue use and consult a doctor if the condition worsens, if redness or irritation occurs, or if symptoms persist for more than 7 days or recur shortly after resolution.
-Pregnant or breastfeeding patients should seek advice from a healthcare professional before use.
+Clinicians should counsel patients to use the medication only as directed, avoiding tight bandaging or the use of heating pads in conjunction with the patch.
+Patients should also be instructed to avoid contact with eyes and mucous membranes, and not to apply the patch to wounds or damaged skin.
+Additionally, pregnant or breastfeeding patients should consult a healthcare professional prior to use.

 Drug Information (PDF)